Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series: Preliminaries: ABBA symbolic approximation

 Each symbol is associated with a unique cluster.
 In practice, each clustering label (membership) corresponds to a unique byte-size integer value.
-The symbols used in ABBA can be represented by text characters, which are not limited to English alphabet letters{---}often more clusters will be used.
-Each character in most computer systems is used by the ASCII strings with a unique byte-size integer value (a unique cluster membership).
-Besides, it can be any combination of symbols, or ASCII representation.

-Besides, it is fun to discuss compression rates in some cases.
-The digitization is the key to compression rate, which is the size of codebook $C$ (i.e., the number of distinct symbols $|\mathcal{L}|$) divided by the length of time series.
-We use $\tau_{c}$ to denote the compression rate, which is given by
+The symbols used in ABBA can be represented by text characters, which are not limited to English alphabet letters {---}; often, more clusters will be used.
+Each character in most computer systems is represented by an ASCII string with a unique byte-size integer value (a unique cluster membership).
+Besides, it can be any combination of symbols or an ASCII representation.
+The digitization is the key to compression rate, which is the size of codebook $C$ (i.e., the number of distinct symbols $|\mathcal{L}|$) divided by the length of the time series.